mjjackey/mjjackey/README.md

 - 👋 Hi, I’m Jackey, currently a medical device software engineer.
 Previously, I contibuted to the successful development of the world's first active capsule endoscope.
 - 👀 I’m interested in mathmatics and psychology.
 For coding, I mainly use C++ and Python.
-And I'm interested in ML and DL API and Library development.
+And I'm interested in Machine Learning Systems.
 - 🌱 I’m currently learning how to start developing on a open source ML and DL libraray.
 - 💞️ I’m looking to collaborate on devloping open source ML and DL libraray.
 - 📫 How to reach me mjjackey1208@gmail.com